-WORTHY OF SURVIVAL is a dual story of two black women, Jordan Dunlap and Muley, fighting for freedom from their past.
+WORTHY OF SURVIVAL is a dual story of two people, Jordan Dunlap and Muley a runaway slave, fighting for freedom from their past.

-A year has passed since Jordan Dunlap, a black 24-year old combat veteran, returned home.
+Several years have passed since Jordan Dunlap, a black 28-year old combat veteran, returned home.
 Now homeless and tormented by her past service, Jordan Dunlap has a meltdown at work.

 At the psych ward Jordan meets a Vietnam vet named Chester Yu.
 Chester is lively and loves to tell colorful stories.
-He tells Jordan about a runaway slave named Muley and the great lengths that Muley goes through to gain her freedom.
+He tells Jordan about a runaway slave named Muley who steals the identity of a free man.
 At first Jordan is annoyed by Chester, but soon takes solace and enjoy his stories of Muley.

 Dr. Blake challenges Jordan to come clean about her past.
 Jordan tells Dr. Blake about an unsettling incident that she’s told no one.
 Jordan alleviated from her dark secret is ready to fight for her survival.

 This thriller centers around Kit (Lindsey Morgan) and Simon (Andrew Jacobs) as they navigate life working for a senior community center.
 Their lives are turned upside down when they find themselves fighting to stay alive against a group of psycho, bloodthirsty cowboys from the local rodeo.
 Skyler Cooper plays Trish, a rough and tough competitor at the rodeo who fights along side Kit and Simon for survival.